microsoft/STL/README.md

 binary compatibility because `/std:c++latest` offers an experimental preview of such features), binary compatibility generally overrides all other considerations, even conformance.
 Source compatibility refers to being able to successfully recompile user code without changes.
-We consider source compatibility to be important, but not all-important; breaking source compatibility can be an acceptable cost, if done for the right reasons in the right way (e.g. in a controlled manner with escape hatches).
+We consider source compatibility to be important, but not all-important; breaking source compatibility can be an acceptable cost if done for the right reasons in the right way (e.g. in a controlled manner with escape hatches).

 # Non-Goals

-There are things that we aren't interested in doing with this project, for various reasons (most importantly, we need to focus development effort on our goals).
+There are things that we aren't interested in doing with this project, for various reasons (most importantly, we need to focus development efforts on our goals).
 Some examples:

 * Non-goal: Porting to other platforms.